You are here:

 EPA's Commitment to Stakeholder Outreach

-- Clearly inform the public of the study's goals, design and progress
+- Clearly informing the public of the study's goals, design and progress

-- Take advantage of relevant expertise and peer-reviewed data
+- Taking advantage of relevant expertise and peer-reviewed data

-- Keep abreast of changes in industry practices and technologies that may be relevant to the study.
+- Keeping abreast of changes in industry practices and technologies that may be relevant to the study.

-Building on a robust program of stakeholder engagement, EPA will take several steps to implement these goals to ensure the study has access to relevant data and provides continued opportunities for stakeholder engagement:
+Building on a robust program of stakeholder engagement, EPA has taken several steps to implement these goals to ensure the study has had access to relevant data and provides continued opportunities for stakeholder engagement: